-In the wild the Congo Tetra feeds primarily on insects, but also eats worms, crustaceans, insects and plant matter.
-Since they are omnivorous the Congo Tetra will generally eat all kinds of live, fresh, and flake foods.
-To keep a good balance give them a high quality flake food everyday.
+The Congo Tetras are omnivorous.
+In the wild these fish are insectivores, feeding primarily on insects, but also eat small worms, crustaceans, plant matter, algae, and other zooplankton.
+In the aquarium the Congo Tetra will generally eat all kinds of live, fresh, and flake foods.
+To keep a good balance, give them a high quality flake food every day.
 Feed brine shrimp (either live or frozen) or blood worms as a treat.
-It is best to feed several times a day and only what they can consume in 3 minutes or less at each feeding.
+Feed them several times a day and only what they can consume in 3 minutes or less at each feeding.

-Diet Type: Omnivore - In the wild these fish are primarily insectivores but can usually be trained to take live foods, large flakes, and pelleted foods.
+Diet Type: Omnivore - In the wild, these fish are primarily insectivores, but they can usually be trained to take live foods, large flakes, and pelleted foods.